ghrgriner/flawful/README.md

 ```

-# Release Notes (v0.1.1)
+# Release Notes (v0.1.2)

-* Update example1.py to copy audio files to output directory and upload the
-  directory to the git repository (but do not include in the package)

-* README.md changes
+* Example 1

-  - Add syntax highlighting in code example

-  - Add links to git repository and wiki
+  - Update example1.py to add `de_xref_ignore_ch` with no chapter assignment
+    performed and change `de_xref` to now have chapter assignment.
+Add new row
+    to input_notes.txt, reflist_LA.txt, and reflist_LC.txt and add new audio
+    file to test/illustrate the functionality.
+Results in four new rows in
+    output - the new input note and three notes that now have chapter assigned
+    from `de_xref`.
+  - Fix chapter of 'teuer' in reflist_LC.txt

 # Other Resources